bryanjwong/trinket/README.md

 Trinket has two components: a physical TrinketTracker device and the Trinket website.
 Bring your TrinketTracker with you on your adventures to log all your data and knock out objectives.
 Once you complete an objective, you're rewarded with a new Trinket, which levels up and evolves alongside you!
 On the [Trinket website](https://bryanjwong.github.io/trinket/), you can view your objectives, check out your Trinket collection, and visualize your outdoors adventures.

 ## Hardware
-On the hardware side, our HikerHelper IoT device uses the ESP32 microcontroller to communicate with all of our sensors.
+On the hardware side, our TrinketTracker IoT device uses the ESP32 microcontroller to communicate with all of our sensors.
 Once the data is collected, we store it in SD card persistent storage to upload to our Google Firebase realtime database once wifi is re-established.

 To implement our backend game logic, we utilized Google Firebase Javascript cloud functions that automatically react to changes in our database.
 This backend randomly generates user objectives, such as: